slint-ui/slint/api/sixtyfps-cpp/docs/generated_code.md

 This class will have the following public member functions:

  - A default constructor and a destructor.
+ - A `show` function, which will show the component on the screen.
+Note that in order to render and react to user input, it's still necessary to spin the event loop, by calling `sixtyfps::run_event_loop()` or using the convenience `fun` function in this class.
+ - A `hide` function, which de-registers the component from the windowing system.
- - A `run` function which will show the component and starts the event loop
+ - A `run` convenience function, which will show the component and starts the event loop.
  - for each properties:
     * A getter `get_<property_name>` returning the property type.
     * A setter `set_<property_name>` taking the new value of the property by const reference